-The bill requires the Department of Public Safety (DPS) to offer the program free of charge to all public and charter school campuses if sufficient state funds and gifts, grants, and donations are available.
+However, the bill also requires the Department of Public Safety to offer the program free of charge to all public and charter school campuses.
 The estimated cost of the program at full implementation and participation is a negative impact of (\$9,379,829) through the biennium ending August 31, 2015.
-The total cost would be reduced to the extent that participation is not full, and as noted, the cost to state funds is limited to \$1 million for the biennium.
+This cost would be reduced to the extent that gifts, grants, or donations are received by the agency and expended, as required, before state funds.
+It would also be reduced to the extent that participation is not full.